 Becoming a government or university lecturer is a great choice as it comes with a good paycheck and a large number of holidays.

 Of course, you need the requisite educational qualifications, including a degree and more.
-And you need to pass the UGC NET Exams, organised on behalf of University Grants Commission (UGC).
+And you need to pass the UGC NET Exams, organised on behalf of the University Grants Commission (UGC).

 The National Eligibility Test (NET) determines your eligibility for the post of Assistant Professor or Junior Research Fellowship (JRF) and Assistant Professor both, in Indian Universities and Colleges.